A Behaviour Intervention Plan (BIP) is a step-by-step guide on managing challenging behaviour.

 This is a preventative measure listed in the BIP to avoid challenging behavior.
 It involves teaching skill acquisition or putting support in place such as a visual schedule, a timer or another way for the child to communicate their needs.

-- Replacement behaviour.
-This describes what skills we are teaching the child to engage in so that they no longer need to engage in the challenging behaviour.
+This describes what skills we are teaching the child to engage in so that they no longer need to rely on challenging behaviour to communicate.

-- Measurement method.
-The most common ways we measure challenging behaviour are rate (how often the behaviour is occurring on average per hour) and duration (how long the behaviour lasts; especially useful for behaviours like tantrums).
-It is important to measure the behaviour so that we know for sure that the behaviour is decreasing over time and that the BIP is having the desirable outcome.
+The most common ways to measure challenging behaviour are RATE (how often the behaviour is occurring on average per hour) and DURATION (how long the behaviour lasts).
+It’s important to measure the behaviour so that we know for sure that the behaviour is decreasing over time and that the BIP is having the desirable outcome.